 Properly funding K-12 is just the first step in building a robust educational system in Arizona that works for everyone.
-We need universal pre-k for all three and four-year-olds (an idea that typically polls above 80% with all voters).
+We need universal pre-k for all four-year-olds.
+And we can do it without raising taxes.

 We need to invest in programs that generate positive returns for the state in the long run and stop wasting our limited resources on politicians’ pet projects that affect very few Arizonans.

 As an entrepreneur, I want Arizona to be the best state in the nation to start, maintain and grow a business.
 I know companies are only as good as the talent they can hire.
 Great companies need great employees to be able to succeed.

 For that reason, we need to make our entire educational system world-class to produce skilled and talented workers who will help companies thrive.
 Fully-funding our K12 system, launching UPK AZ, and Arizona Corps, we will at least begin to have the foundational pieces in place for a prek-16 system that is can produce the knowledge workers we need to power the next great wave of Arizona companies.